El Norte ("The North") is a 1983 film directed by Gregory Cava.

 - Enrique and his buddy at the restaurant use this to mock another kitchen employee, a Chicano who doesn't speak Spanish.

-- Hope Spot: Their situation improves when Enrique gets a promotion at the restaurant, and things look even more promising when Enrique gets a job offer to be a construction foreman.
+- Hope Spot: Their situation improves when Enrique gets a promotion at the restaurant, and things look even more promising when Enrique gets a job offer to be a factory foreman.
 But Enrique loses the restaurant job when a waiter rats him out to Immigration, Rosa gets sick, and nothing but disaster follows.

 - The Illegal: Enrique and Rosa.
 They suffer.